 In 2016, Nano One, NORAM Engineering and Constructors Ltd. ("NORAM") and B.C.
-Research Inc. ("BCRI") entered into a collaboration agreement whereby the parties would design, procure, construct, optimize and operate a pilot production plant.
-The goal of the pilot plant is to simulate full scale production of lithium ion cathode materials, showcase Nano One's patented technology and demonstrate the cost, scalability, performance and novelty of Nano One's technology to strategic industry players.
-The pilot plant is capable of producing hundreds (100's) of kilograms batches of various lithium mixed metal cathode materials that are strategically critical to electric vehicle, grid storage and consumer electronic batteries.
+Research Inc. ("BCRI") entered into a collaboration agreement for the design, construction, and commissioning of a demonstration pilot production plant ("pilot plant").
+The goal of the pilot plant is three-folded: (i) to simulate full-scale production of lithium-ion cathode materials, (ii) showcase Nano One's patented technology and (iii) demonstrate the cost, scalability, performance, and novelty of Nano One's technology to strategic industry players.
+The pilot plant is capable of producing hundreds (100's) of kilograms batches of various lithium mixed metal cathode materials that are strategically critical to batteries for electric vehicles, energy storage System (ESS) for the electrical grid, and consumer electronics.
 The procurement and construction phase of the pilot project began on June 1, 2016.
 The construction and commissioning of the pilot plant was completed in June 2017.

-A scaled-up production of lithium ion cathode materials that meet Nano One's processing and battery capacity targets has been demonstrated.
+A scaled-up production of lithium-ion cathode materials that meet Nano One's processing and battery capacity targets has been demonstrated.
 Preliminary analysis of the pilot scale process is consistent with the chemistry and operating parameters developed in the laboratory.
 Evaluations of the pilot produced cathode materials shows crystallinity, elemental composition and battery capacity in line with Nano One's laboratory scale process and materials.